-In the world we live in today change is inevitable.
-Companies are changing faster and organizations are looking for ways to help their people adapt and be more resilient.
+In the world we live in today, change is inevitable.
+Companies are changing faster, and organizations are looking for ways to help their people adapt and be more resilient.

 While organizations monitor their change progress through reports and updates, feedback is often overlooked.
 I’m now seeing more organizations recognizing how important it is to monitor their progress through employee feedback.
-This feedback then helps them to design and drive a more agile and responsive change program.
+This feedback helps them design and drive a more agile and responsive change program.

 Communication needs to be a loop

 Change management is tough.
 All change practitioners know how important it is to take people on a journey through communication - but it should be a two-way street.
 People can become disconnected or misunderstand what’s happening if they’re just being blasted with updates.
 That’s why employee feedback is also important – it turns that communication into a loop.

 Without closing that loop, your change management program may take longer, be harder to implement, cost more money, or be more complicated than you’d hoped for.
 Organizations that try to run a change program without ongoing feedback are stacking the deck against themselves.